brevis-network/prover-network-contracts/scripts/README.md

 ## 4) After deployment (Etherscan + MetaMask)

-- Verification: Using `--verify` usually verifies all contracts automatically.
+- **Verification**: Using `--verify` usually verifies all contracts automatically.
 If anything remains unverified, open the address on the explorer and use “Verify & Publish” in the UI.
-- Proxy ABI: If the proxy page shows no ABI, verify both the proxy and the implementation.
+- **Proxy ABI**: If the proxy page shows no ABI, verify both the proxy and the implementation.
 Explorers usually auto-link; otherwise, look for “Is this a proxy?” on the page.
-- Transfer ownership: Open your ProxyAdmin on the explorer and call `transferOwnership(newOwner)` from the Write tab (connect MetaMask).
+- **Transfer ownership**: Open your ProxyAdmin on the explorer and call `transferOwnership(newOwner)` from the Write tab (connect MetaMask).
 Recommended to a multisig.
-- Upgrades later: Use the ProxyAdmin “upgrade” function in the explorer UI to point a proxy to a new implementation.
+- **Upgrades later**: Use the ProxyAdmin “upgrade” function in the explorer UI to point a proxy to a new implementation.

 ## 5) Tips